owldance/hootNAS/hoot-os/README.md

     The first method you will simply present you with an interactive hootos system prompt.
 The second method will first go through the login process.

-    In either case you can revirew or make any changes you need, and when you are done, type `exit 0` to end the session.
+    In either case you can review or make any changes you need, and when you are done, type `exit 0` to end the session.
 Then run this script again with the `umount` command to unmount the filesystems.